-Baudrillard follows Nietzsche’s lead in important ways, firstly in requiring to be read more as a creative artist than a logician.
+We should note that Nietzsche puts these words into the mouth of his ‘Madman’ character, ranting at people in a crowded marketplace.
+It’s a literary technique, and Baudrillard follows Nietzsche’s lead in requiring to be read more as a creative artist than a logician.
 Inspired by the German’s romantic archetype of the philosopher, post-war theorists like Baudrillard and McLuhan developed what was essentially a hybrid form, part argument, part incantation.
 The device of the paradox, which short-circuits the faculty of reason, is paramount in this form.

-Nietzsche appears to have believed that the Enlightenment released us from the necessity or even the possibility of believing in God, while challenging us to become gods ourselves to atone for the deicide.
+Nietzsche appears to have believed that the Enlightenment released us from the necessity or even the possibility of believing in God, while challenging humanity to become gods themselves to atone for the deicide.
 Transhumanism is implicit, too, in Baudrillard’s simulation theory, in which reality itself becomes anthropogenic: this is the world the technological Übermensch creates, the limitless fields of simulacra he spreads before us.

 …the whole system becomes weightless; it is no longer anything but a gigantic simulacrum: not unreal, but a simulacrum, never again exchanging for what is real, but exchanging in itself, in an uninterrupted circuit without reference or circumference […] in fact they were not images, such as the original model would have made them, but actually perfect simulacra forever radiant with their own fascination.